 To get the best results, work the sulfur 6 inches into the soil about a year before planting.
 This serves as the perfect prevention of iron deficiency in marijuana plants.

 Another way to lower the pH level and make iron more accessible is to use nitrogen fertilizers.
-The ones that contain ammonium sulfate or urea works wonders in the soil.
+The ones that contain ammonium sulfate or urea work wonders in the soil.
 However, be careful to give only the amount that is recommended for the plant.
-For the sake of the plants, we want to avoid nutrient excess at all cost.
+For the sake of the plants, we want to avoid nutrient excess at all costs.

 Give your plants all the nutrients you need from seedling to harvest.
 Grab our marijuana fertilizer kit today.